xbeat/Machine-Learning/README.md

 Regularization is a technique used in deep learning to prevent overfitting, which occurs when a model learns the training data too well, including its noise, and fails to generalize to new, unseen data.
 Regularization helps to improve the model's generalization performance by adding a penalty term to the loss function, encouraging the model to learn simpler and more generalizable patterns.

+## 15 Ways To Optimize Neural Network Training

+Efficient Optimizers

+AdamW and Adam are popular optimization algorithms for training neural networks.
+These optimizers adapt learning rates for each parameter, leading to faster convergence and better performance.

 ## Demystifying Overfitting, Underfitting, Bias, and Variance in Python

 Introduction to Overfitting and Underfitting